Heart of a Book

 Morgan Taylor

-I'm not sure I agree about programming.
-To me, it seemed more like simulation.
+I'm not sure I agree about ai.
+To me, it seemed more like ray-tracing.

 Jamie Garcia